 How has a quarantine changed approach to the educational process in Ukraine?
 Why is there still inequality in access to education?
 What important changes in education have taken place in recent years?
 It was discussed by participants of the online event “Regional discussion of reforms: education”, organized by the RPR Coalition on April 30.

-He called the main problems in the field of education presented in the analytical draft:
+He called the main problems in the field of education presented in the analytical brief:

 Recommendations regarding priority actions for 2020-2021: